geetikase/item_tasks_examples/json/python/wordcount_example/README.md

 The base Docker image is [python:3.4-onbuild](https://github.com/docker-library/python/blob/master/3.4/onbuild/Dockerfile), which when built will copy all of files from the directory containing the Dockerfile into a work directory on the Docker image, then pip install the requirements.txt into that Docker image.
 In the case of this example, `requirements.txt` is empty.
-Then the build Docker image will have an entrypoint that will execute Python 3.4 on the `wordcount` module, which will run `__main__.py`.
+Then the built Docker image will have an entrypoint that will execute Python 3.4 on the `wordcount` module, which will run `__main__.py`.

 When the `wordcount` module is run with no arguments, it will print out the `spec.json` file